Nardos24/E-commerce-backend/README.md

-# FastAPI User and Product Management API for E-Commerece
+# FastAPI User and Product Management API for E-Commerce

 This FastAPI application provides a simple RESTful API for managing users and products.
 It supports CRUD operations and uses CSV files for data storage.